vmxdev/damper/README.md

 ### Shaping and modules

 `damper` works approximately in this way: at startup two threads are created.
 First thread captures network packets (via NFQUEUE), calculate "weight" (or priority) for each one and put it in priority queue.
 Wheh queue is full, packets with low priority replaced with high-priority ones.
-Second thread selects packets with high weight and sends (resends in fact) them.
-Resending happens with limited speed, and thus it shapes traffic.
+Second thread selects packets with high weight and sends (notify kernel to send in fact) them.
+Sending happens with limited speed (which is set in config file), and thus it shapes traffic.

 Packet weight is assigned in "modules", there is 4 out of box.